tperelle/lab-mirantis-container-platform/README.md

 As a reminder, this solution is based on the former **Docker EE** (Enterprise Edition) solution that Mirantis acquired in 2019.
 This container platform is also the only one able to manage both **Swarm** and **Kubernetes** container orchestration.

+> Even if Kubernetes become the de facto standard for enterprise container orchestration, Swarm is not already dead and remains relevant for simple use cases.
+We can still find some good feedback on it like [this one](https://www.yvesdennels.com/posts/docker-swarm-in-2022/).

 <br>

 ## Create lab on AWS